kcrary/istari/docs/ui.md

 By default, Istari auto-loads the Istari libraries.
 To suppress this (such as when one is working on the libraries), use `C-c p l`.
 This must be done before starting the server.

-### A bug

-Occasionally Emacs gets confused about what line Istari is on.
-I would be very grateful for a reproducible instance of this bug!
-When this happens, one can correct Emacs's opinion by placing the cursor at the correct position and entering `C-c p a`.